You can listen to Imam Adam’s Khutbah above, watch it below, or read the summary below.

 There is a book that was written called, “The Power of Habit.”
 Pretty core book when it comes to studies on habit, pretty commonly referenced book.
 And the author divides any habit into three parts.
 The first part is the cue, the trigger.
 The second part is the routine.
 The third part is the reward.
 So the trigger could be when you wake up in the morning and you have this urge for some caffeine.
 The routine, when you push the button on the coffee maker, or you heat up the water to make the coffee.
 The rewards, the smell of the coffee, the taste of the coffee, the caffeine in your body.
 That’s the three steps of any habit.
 And so whenever you want to build any habit, we look at these three steps.
 How do we interact with these three steps?

 What is the trigger?
 What is the cue?
-What is the routine?
-And what is the reward?

 And as you play around with those levers, you can produce new habits for yourself- good habits for yourself.
 You can leave bad habits once you recognize the different aspects of those habits.
 So for example, if I want to read Quran everyday, then I have to first look at what is the trigger?